Beech and Willow Rise, Kirkby

 Information for residents and owners of properties in Beech Rise and Willow Rise, Kirkby

-These buildings are privately owned – they are not Council owned buildings.
-They are currently subject to an enforcement notice by Merseyside Fire and Rescue Service (MFRS) due to concerns about their condition and a temporary ‘waking watch’ has been in place whilst the management company considered the works needed to ensure the buildings comply with legal health and safety requirements.
+These buildings are privately owned – they are not Council-owned buildings.
+They are currently subject to an enforcement notice by Merseyside Fire and Rescue Service (MFRS) due to concerns about their condition.
+As a result, a ‘waking watch’ was put in place whilst the management company considered the works needed to ensure the buildings comply with legal health and safety requirements.

-The waking watch involves a team of trained personnel patrolling the building at all times to provide an early warning for occupants in the event of an emergency.
-However, this was intended only as short-term solution whilst the wider issues are addressed.
+The waking watch involves a team of trained personnel patrolling the building at all times of the day and night to provide an early warning for occupants in the event of an emergency.
+However, this was intended only as a short-term solution whilst the wider issues were addressed.

-Knowsley Council has agreed to temporarily take over responsibility for the provision of the waking watch for a short period of time.
-This can only be continued for a matter of weeks rather than months.
-This has been done for the sole purpose of avoiding the need for an emergency evacuation of the building.
+For that reason, Knowsley Council has agreed to temporarily take over responsibility for the provision of the waking watch for a short period of time.
+This can only be continued for a matter of weeks rather than months, due to the costs involved.
+This has been done for the sole purpose of avoiding the need for an emergency evacuation of the building and to give residents more time to plan what they may do in the event that a prohibition notice is served.

-When the waking watch ends, residents will be unable to remain in their property at Beech Rise and Willow Rise and are advised to now seek alternative accommodation as soon as possible.
+If remedial works are not carried out, and the waking watch ends, residents will be unable to remain in their property at Beech Rise and Willow Rise, which is why we are still advising residents to consider their options for alternative accommodation.

-As these buildings are privately owned, and not owned or managed by Knowsley Council, we may not be able to answer all your questions.
+On this page we are setting out some of the commonly asked questions and the information that we have to help answer these.
+As these buildings are privately owned, and not owned or managed by Knowsley Council, we are not able to answer everything that you will want and need to know.

 Beech Rise and Willow Rise FAQs